You can add, edit, and delete diagnoses from the Medical section of Configuration.

 - How many animals are currently sick with a certain disease?

-- How long were they were sick?
+- How long were they sick?

 - How many times did one animal get sick?
 (For example, feline upper respiratory tract infection)